thradams/cake/README.md

 It allows you to translate newer versions of C, such as C23, to C99.
 Additionally, Cake provides a platform for experimenting with new features for the C language, including extensions like lambdas, defer and static [object lifetime](ownership.html) checks.

+Cake also has a style checker (no idea why other compilers don't have it) and code formatter.

 # Web Playground